topkecleon/telegram-bot-bash/examples/webhook/README.md

 Prerequisite for receiving Telegram updates with webhook is a valid SSL certificate, a self signed certificate will not be sufficient.

-*Note:* You need at least sudo rights to setup webhook.
+Webhook processing require special setup on server and Telegram side, therefore it's implemented as separate scripts and you need at least sudo rights to setup.

 #### Setup Apache webhook